30. Inflation Rate Laffer Curves#

 • perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate

-• a peculiar comparative stationary-state analysis connected with that stationary inflation rate that assert that inflation can be reduced by running higher government deficits
+• a peculiar comparative stationary-state analysis connected with that stationary inflation rate that asserts that inflation can be reduced by running higher government deficits

 That lecture will show that